torch/nngraph/README.md

 ```
 ## Usage

 The aim of this library is to provide users of nn library with tools to easily create complicated architectures.
-Any given nn module or criterion is going to be bundled into a graph node.
-The __call operator of an instance of nn.Module and nn.Criterion is used to create architectures as if one is writing function calls.
+Any given nn module is going to be bundled into a graph node.
+The __call operator of an instance of nn.Module is used to create architectures as if one is writing function calls.

 ### One hidden layer network